Peloton IPO: What Every Investor Should Know

 Peloton claims to have 1.4 million members.
 The company also claims to have “consistently seen workouts increase over time.”
 Subscriptions increased from 245,667 to 511,202 over the last year.

 Peloton’s products are expensive, but there are many options.
 The stationary bike costs about $2,000 and the treadmill costs about $4,000.
-A subscription to access Peloton’s interactive classes cost $39 month.
+A subscription to access Peloton’s interactive classes costs $39 month.
 But Peloton also offers digital memberships for $19.49 per month to people who don’t want to buy one of their expensive machines.
 These memberships offer yoga, meditation and other fitness opportunities.

 Peloton’s Music Complications